 Who’s working on OpenMDAO?

-The development effort is being led out of the NASA Glenn Research Center, with support from the NASA Langley Research Center.
+OpenMDAO’s development effort is being led out of the NASA Glenn Research Center.
 NASA’s interest in the OpenMDAO project stems from the demands of unconventional aircraft concepts like Turbo-Electric Distributed Propulsion.
 Although NASA’s focus is on analyzing aerospace applications, the framework itself is extremely general and is not specific to any discipline.